Loading...

 Calculate your body fat percentage using Navy Method, BMI Method, or Skinfold measurements.
 Get accurate body composition analysis with lean body mass and personalized fitness recommendations.

-Medically reviewed formulas based on U.S. Navy and Jackson-Pollock research methods | Last updated: February 2026
+Medically reviewed formulas based on U.S. Navy and Jackson-Pollock research methods | Last updated: July 2, 2026

 Body fat percentage represents the proportion of fat mass relative to total body weight, including bones, muscles, organs, and water.
 Unlike simple weight measurements, body fat percentage provides a more accurate assessment of body composition and health status.
 It helps distinguish between lean tissue and adipose tissue, making it a superior metric for evaluating fitness levels and metabolic health compared to BMI or weight alone.